 When it comes to multimedia, OneNote goes even one step further: Not only can you include images, graphics, and screenshots in your notes, but you can also insert your own recorded voice messages or videos with the click of a mouse.
 Print your notes directly or save them in Word or PDF format.
 Another handy thing: you can place your notes wherever you want them.
 Whether left, right, up, down, or center – there is plenty of room on the whiteboard for your notes.
 In addition to the spell check, the integrated search function is especially useful.

 You can also share your notebooks with your coworkers or friends via e-mail and invite them to create and share notes.
 This works through your free cloud account, where all your notes are stored.
 Microsoft offers each user 5 GB of free space for this reason.
-Office 365 subscribers can increase their storage to a total of 1 TB.
+Microsoft 365 subscribers can increase their storage to a total of 1 TB.

 To access the cloud, you’ll need to register for a free account with OneDrive.